A note on the metastability in three modifications of the standard Ising model: Introduction

-Through the last decades many mathematical models have been built to study this phenomenon.
-One is mostly interested in three topics: \begin{itemize} \item[i)] The average transition time from the metastable to the stable state, \item[ii)] The exponential distribution of this transition time, \item[iii)] The typical paths for the transition from the metastable to the stable state. \end{itemize} Mainly two methods have been crystallized to be very fruitful to tackle these problems.
-The first one is the \textit{pathwise approach}, initiated by Cassandro, Galves, Olivieri and Vares in \cite{CGOV84}.
+Mainly two methods have been crystallized to be very fruitful to tackle these problems.
+The first one is the \textit{path-wise approach}, initiated by Cassandro, Galves, Olivieri and Vares in \cite{CGOV84}.
 Motivated by the \textit{Freidlin and Wentzell theory}, one uses large deviation estimates on the path space to identify the most likely paths of the system for the transition from the metastable to the stable state.
 The advantage is a very detailed description of the tube of typical paths for the transition, but at the same time the average transition time can only be computed up to a multiplicative factor of the order $e^{\e \beta}$ as $\beta \ra \infty$, where $\beta$ is the inverse temperature and $\e > 0 $ is independent of $\beta$ and can be chosen arbitrary small.
-For an extensive discussion on the pathwise approach to metastability, the reader is referred to the monograph \cite{OV04} by Olivieri and Vares.
+For an extensive treatment on the path-wise approach to metastability, the reader is referred to \cite{OV04}, \cite{MNOS}, \cite{CNS} or \cite{FMNSS}.

-The second method is the \textit{potential-theoretic approach to metastabilty}, which was initiated by Bovier, Eckhoff, Klein and Gayrard in \cite{BEGK01}.
+The second method is the \textit{potential-theoretic approach to metastability}, which was initiated by Bovier, Eckhoff, Klein and Gayrard in \cite{BEGK01} and \cite{BEGK02}.
 Here, one uses \textit{potential theory} to rewrite the average transition time in terms of quantities from \textit{electric networks}, namely \textit{capacities}.
 Now, using variational principles for the capacity, the average transition time can be computed up to a multiplicative error that tends to one as $\beta \ra \infty$, which provides a sharp estimate.
-This method is also the basis of this text, and in Section \ref{S1.2}, we will shortly review a general recipe to obtain metastability results for a stochastic process on a finite graph, whose dynamics are given through a metropolis algorithm.
-For a more detailed overview, we refer to the 2015 monograph \cite{BdH15} by Bovier and den Hollander (especially Chapter 16).
+This method is also the basis of this text, and in Chapter \ref{ModelChap} we will shortly review a general recipe to obtain metastability results for a stochastic process on a finite graph, whose dynamics are given through a metropolis algorithm.
+This general recipe is based on the paper \cite{BM02} by Bovier and Manzo.
+For a more detailed overview on the potential-theoretic approach to metastability, we refer to the 2015 monograph \cite{BdH15} by Bovier and den Hollander (especially Chapter 16).